galasa-dev/galasa.dev/src/markdown-pages/Galasa-concepts.md

 Other methods are specially designated to run before (methods annotated with the @Before annotation) or after (methods annotated with the @After annotation) a test method.
 These methods are used to ensure that your environment is in a usable state before the next test method is called, particularly useful when the preceding test method has exited in an unexpected state.

-## Galasa test runner
-A test runner is a tool that can find the methods marked as tests in your source code and run that code block.

 ## Galasa test
 A Galasa test is made up of one or more Java classes and can contain several method types.

 ## Galasa test catalog
-A list of related test which can contain common initialization and clean up routines specific to the tests included in that list.
+A list of related tests which can contain common initialization and clean up routines specific to the tests included in that list.

 ## Galasa test class
 A simple Java program that tests a discrete piece of function, using facilities provided by the Galasa framework to streamline and simplify the test code.

+## Galasa test runner
+A test runner is a tool that can find the methods marked as tests in your source code and run that code block.

 ## Galasa testing
 Galasa offers automated and scalable scheduling and execution of reliable, repeatable tests.